-Welcome to the University of Arizona Geriatric Psychiatry Fellowship Program.
 Geriatric Psychiatry is an exciting subspecialty field, which intersects the disciplines of neurology, geriatrics, and psychiatry.
-Trained geriatric psychiatrists practice in many settings where older patients are seen; including acute care hospitals, nursing and post-acute care facilities, outpatient offices, and Geriatric or Neurology Clinics.
+Trained geriatric psychiatrists practice in many settings where older patients are seen including acute care hospitals, nursing, and post-acute care facilities, outpatient offices, and Geriatric or Neurology Clinics.
 They may also practice in Dementia Care or Alzheimer’s Clinics.

-If you are interested in our program and how to apply, please explore the additional sections of our website.
+To learn more about our program and how to apply, please explore the additional sections of our website.
+Download our program flier.

 Marianne Klugheit, MD